manuelgug/FapR/README.md

 FapR uses an iterative approach on which haplotypes are accepted based on their probability of occurring in a sample and the variance on the allele frequencies that make them up.

 ### Flagging
+Phased haplotypes are flagged based on:
+1. Limit of detection of each amplicon (experimentally tested): allows to catch haplotypes that are rare in the run, but moderate to highly abundant in particular samples.
+Also, allows to build partial haplotypes.
+2. Frequency in the sequencing run (assuming it is from a given population): allows to catch haplotypes that are frequent in the run, but have a low abundance in particular samples.